Mohair: US subsidies for mohair production

-During World War II US soldiers wore uniforms made of wool.
+During World War II, US soldiers wore uniforms made of wool.
 Worried that domestic producers could not supply enough for future wars, Congress enacted loan and price support programs for wool and mohair in the National Wool Act of 1954 as part of the 1954 Farm Bill.
 Despite these subsidies, wool and mohair production declined.
 The strategic importance declined as well; the US military adopted uniforms made of synthetic fibers, such as dacron, and officially removed wool from the list of strategic materials in 1960.
 Nevertheless, the U.S. government continued to provide subsidies to mohair producers until 1995, when the subsidies were "eliminated effective with the marketing year ending December 31, 1995".
 In The Future of Freedom: Illiberal Democracy at Home and Abroad, Fareed Zakaria points out that the subsidies were reinstated a few years later, due in large part to the lobbying on behalf of the special interests of the subsidy recipients.
 By 2000, Congress had appropriated US$20 million for goat and sheep producers.
 As of 2002, mohair producers were still able to receive special assistance loans from the U.S. government, after an amendment to eliminate the subsidy was defeated.
 The U.S. currently subsidizes mohair production under the Marketing Assistance Loan Program of the 2014 Farm Act.

-In popular culture

-In the Elton John song "Bennie and the Jets," Bennie is said to wear a suit made of mohair.

-In the Song "The Boy from New York City," first recorded by The Ad Libs, and made popular by The Manhattan Transfer, the lines "And he's cute In his mohair suit" appear.

-In the Tom Waits song "Jockey Full of Bourbon", the jockey claims to have, "two pair of pants and a mohair vest."

-In the Seinfeld episode "The Sniffing Accountant", Jerry's mohair sweater figures prominently into the plot.